-Live preview, recording particular area of the screen, and support for multiple video and audio formats are one of the key features of this screen recorder.
+Live preview, recording particular areas of the screen, and support for multiple video and audio formats are one of the key features of this screen recorder.

 38. Install GIMP

-GIMP (GNU Image Manipulation Software) is free and open-source image editing tool for Linux and its distributions.
-GIMP is a great and reliable alternative to Adobe Photoshop which you have to purchase.
+GIMP (GNU Image Manipulation Software) is a free and open-source image editing tool for Linux and its distributions.
+GIMP is a great and reliable alternative to Adobe Photoshop, which you have to purchase.

 39. Install Cool Retro Term

-If you want to get feel of old CRT monitors on your desktop then there is great alternative to traditional Terminal on Ubuntu i.e. Cool Retro Term.
-This will remind you of old days of command line work and you will feel nostalgic.
+If you want to get a feel of old CRT monitors on your desktop, then there is a great alternative to the traditional Terminal on Ubuntu, i.e., Cool Retro Term.
+This will remind you of the old days of command line work, and you will feel nostalgic.

 40. Install OpenShot

-OpenShot is great free and open-source video editing tool for Linux and its distributions.
-It comes with great features that every video editor or creator craves for.
+OpenShot is a great free and open-source video editing tool for Linux and its distributions.
+It comes with great features that every video editor or creator craves.

-So these are the 40 things you should do after installing fresh copy of Ubuntu on your system.
-If you have any queries about Linux and Ubuntu then feel free to ask us at @LinuxHint and @SwapTirthakar.
+So, these are the 43 things you should do after installing a fresh copy of Ubuntu 22.04 LTS on your system.